-When you have passed email ITT@londonmet.ac.uk to confirm.
+When you have passed, please email ITT@londonmet.ac.uk to confirm.
 We will check your results online.

 The tests are a strict requirement.

 If English isn’t your first language or you have different needs to other candidates – such as a hearing or visual impairment, a physical disability, or dyslexia – you can ask for special arrangements to be made or additional time in your Skills Tests.
-You’ll need to make your request in advance at the time of booking your test and ensure you supply any stipulated evidence to prove you require special arrangements
+You’ll need to make your request in advance at the time of booking your test.
+You'll also need to ensure you supply any stipulated evidence to prove you require special arrangements.

 The condition requires you to show a valid Enhanced DBS certificate (for Child Workforce) at the admissions office by the deadline stipulated in your conditional offer.